CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/Fanácrio/Fanácrio.md

 Why do you live here in such an awful territory for kikki?
 I am aiding those who have brought me life.
 I have loyalty, unlike some kikki who have lost their way.
 Mercenary is over his head, bound by his master.
 Deep-speak to unlock the collar.
 Cult of amon meeting place
-If a humanoid/monster who does not have Kikimora blood wields the Mask of Ah-lat, the wielder must make a level 5 willpower check.
+If a humanoid/monster who does not have Kikimora blood wields the Mask of Ah-lat, the wielder must make a level 5 will check.
 If failed, the mask breaks into their mind, dealing a level 3 mental injury.
-If the wielder failed the first willpower check, they then must make another level 5 willpower check.
+If the wielder failed the first will check, they then must make another level 5 will check.
 If they fail, the mask severs the bonds holding their mind together, leaving them a husk of what they were.
 Finally, the mask dominates the wielder’s body .
 The mask breaks, tears, and rearranges the wielder's body, to form that of a kikimora worker.

 Fanácrio needs to keep the group together.
 A tactical advantage to keep a bigger group then lose people.
 Frame everything, as the group.